jdhitsolutions/PSScriptTools/docs/Select-First.md

 ## SYNOPSIS

-Select first X number of objects.
+Select the first X number of objects.

 ## SYNTAX